uio-carpentry/15-04-2020-R-tidyverse/index.md

         from <a href="http://cran.r-project.org/index.html">CRAN</a>.
         Also, please install the
         <a href="http://www.rstudio.com/ide/download/desktop">RStudio IDE</a>.
-        Note that if you have separate user and admin accounts, you should run the installers as administrator (right-click on .exe file and select "Run as administrator" instead of double-clicking).
-Otherwise problems may occur later, for example when installing R packages.
         You will also need to install <a href="https://cran.r-project.org/bin/windows/Rtools/index.html">Rtools</a>
         to get certain packages we will be using to install.
+        <b>Note</b> that if you have separate user and admin accounts, you should run the
+        installers as administrator (right-click on .exe file and select "Run as administrator" instead of double-clicking).
+Otherwise problems may occur later, for example when installing R packages.
       </p>
     </div>
     <div class="col-md-4">